Orgzales/Unity-XR-NetworkMapper-Project/README.md

 			- Have text editing for these prefabs
 	- Add the following functions to Anchor
 		- Delete Anchor button to delete all prefabs
+		- Activate button when changing Anchors
 		- Ability to move the anchor only on the X & Y axis
 			- Make sure Rotation is locked to avoid slanted objects
-		- A button to press to edit text
-			- Store the anchor within user's data
 	- Can anchors be inside of anchors?
+		- Technically yes but for now gonna attempt to avoid that.

 # Step 10 plans
 	- Double check bugs and unneeded code